 M. Sc.
 Electronic Science with gold medal (C. U. 1989)

 Ph.
 D. Electronic Science (C. U. 1997)

-I spent school life in Bihar, then completed graduation and post-graduation and obtained doctoral degree under the University of Calcutta.
-I was the recipient of National scholarship and CSIR-UGC research fellowship on the basis of NET.
-I started professional career as lecturer in government college under West Bengal Educational Service.
-The same was continued until joining Presidency University in October 2012.
-At present I am Associate Professor in Physics at Presidency University.
-Along with regular undergraduate and postgraduate teaching and academic & administrative workload, I am actively engaged with researches and have conducted several research projects funded by the Government of India.
-A research scholar has been awarded Ph.
-D. degree from the University of Calcutta under my supervision.
-I have delivered invited talk at international symposium and acted as resource person in teachers’ training course and UGC sponsored refresher course.
+At present I am Professor in Physics (w.e.f.
+1st Oct.2012) at Presidency University.
+Along with regular academic & administrative workload, I am actively engaged with research and have conducted several research projects funded by the Government of India, delivered invited talk at international symposium and acted as resource person in teachers’ training courses and UGC sponsored refresher courses.

 Research / Administrative Experience+

 Remote sensing, my favourite subject of research is the science and technology of detecting the electromagnetic radiation emitted, absorbed, transmitted and reflected by earth surface and atmosphere from far distance, such as aircraft and artificial satellite and acquiring information on natural resources, environment and human activity.
 It is a wide field of work incorporating conventional and interdisciplinary subject areas.